jrandj/redhat/README.md

 		* forks - Specifies the amount of hosts configured by Ansible at the same time (Parallelism)
 		* ansible_managed - Text inserted into templates which indicate that file is managed by Ansible and changes will be overwritten

+1. Roles

 1. Use provided documentation to look up specific information about Ansible modules and commands

+### Use roles and Ansible Content Collections

+1. Create and work with roles

+1. Install roles and use them in playbooks

+1. Install Content Collections and use them in playbooks

+1. Obtain a set of related roles, supplementary modules, and other content from content collections, and use them in a playbook.

 ### Install and configure an Ansible control node